-Seasonal changes in phytoplankton biomass in the PSO typically display two pronounced peaks, reflecting vernal increases in biomass in northern and southern hemispheres (Fig. 3.24).
-Peaks in monthly climatological Cphy tend to trail behind peaks in Chla with a 2-month delay, likely due to a reduction in phytoplankton chlorophyll to carbon ratios as the seasonal bloom progresses (e.g., Westberry et al. 2016).
-During 2019, primary and secondary peaks in Chla (Fig. 3.24a) occurred in March and July, followed by Cphy maxima in June and September (Fig. 3.24b), corresponding with the associated seasonal cycles of the northern and southern hemispheres respectively (Figs. 3.24c-h), and with timing consistent with prior-year observations (Franz et al. 2019).
-Monthly mean values of Chla and Cphy for 2019 fell generally within the range of climatological norms, with the notable exception of highly elevated concentrations observed in the southern hemisphere in May-July 2019.
+Seasonal changes in phytoplankton biomass in the PSO typically display two pronounced peaks, reflecting vernal increases in biomass in the NH and SH (Fig. 3.24).
+Peaks in monthly climatological Cphy tend to trail behind peaks in Chla with a two-month delay, likely due to a reduction in phytoplankton chlorophyll to carbon ratios as the seasonal bloom progresses (e.g., Westberry et al. 2016).
+During 2019, primary and secondary peaks in Chla (Fig. 3.24a) occurred in March and July, followed by Cphy maxima in June and September (Fig. 3.24b), corresponding with the associated seasonal cycles of the NH and SH, respectively (Figs. 3.24c–h), and with timing consistent with prior-year observations (Franz et al. 2019).
+Monthly mean values of Chla and Cphy for 2019 fell generally within the range of climatological norms, with the notable exception of highly elevated concentrations observed in the SH in May–July.